Ethiopian Pastor Killed When Crocodile Leaps Out & Attacks Him During Lake Baptism

 A crocodile leaped out of a lake and killed a pastor at a group baptism on Sunday morning.
-BBC reports that a group of 80 congregants were gathered on the lake’s shore where Docho Eshetu was baptizing members in Lake Abaya on Sunday, June 3 at about 4 p.m.
+BBC reports that a group of 80 congregants was gathered on the lake’s shore where Docho Eshetu was baptizing members in Lake Abaya on Sunday, June 3 at about 4 p.m.
 The 45-year-old had only baptized one person before a giant crocodile jumped out of the lake and attacked him.
-According to a local Ethiopian source, Borkena, his congregants stood tearfully on the lake shore and completely helpless as their spiritual leader was brutally slayed.
+According to a local Ethiopian source Borkena, his congregants stood tearfully on the lake shore and completely helpless as their spiritual leader was brutally slain.

 Ketema Kairo, a witness interviewed by the BBC, revealed the horrifying events that unfolded.